selesse/jxlint/README.md

 Building the Code
 -----------------

 To build the code, run `gradle`.
 This will create a jxlint jar.
+If you do not have gradle installed, type `gradlew`.
 (TODO: create a portable, general bash script that runs the jar).

 Examples
 --------